-Mich. vet agency launches call line
+Mich. veterans agency launches 24-hour help call line

 Lansing – — Michigan on Wednesday launched a help line military veterans can call at any time to get help about their government benefits and services.